cupcake/contract/README.md

 ### Testnet

-#### NFT Tag
+#### NFT Tag: SingleUse1Of1 or Refillable1Of1

 1) Get some test ETH for the Goerli testnet by clicking [here](https://goerlifaucet.com/).
 2) Mint a test NFT by clicking [here](https://goerli.etherscan.io/address/0x39ec448b891c476e166b3c3242a90830db556661#writeContract#F2) then clicking "Connect to Web3" and inputting the following:
     - _to: (your wallet address)
     - _tokenId: (any random / unique number - it must not have been used before by someone else)
     - _uri: (any url, for example: https://google.com)
-3) Approve the NFT token to be used by the Cupcake Contract by clicking [here](https://goerli.etherscan.io/address/0x39ec448b891c476e166b3c3242a90830db556661#writeContract#F1) then clicking "Connect to Web3" and inputting the following:
+3) Approve the NFT token to be taken by the Cupcake Contract by clicking [here](https://goerli.etherscan.io/address/0x39ec448b891c476e166b3c3242a90830db556661#writeContract#F1) then clicking "Connect to Web3" and inputting the following:
     - _approved: 0x32b78F7269C9fd7F65C8dCD0bD0721B0B522F31C
     - _tokenId: (the same _tokenId that you entered in the last step)
 4) Add a new Cupcake tag by running the `addOrRefillTag` function and staking the NFT (that we created in the last step) by clicking [here](https://goerli.etherscan.io/address/0x32b78f7269c9fd7f65c8dcd0bd0721b0b522f31c#writeProxyContract#F1) then clicking "Connect to Web3" and inputting the following: